Camp Nirkoda Ba'Kerem

-All dancers will be required to provide proof of vaccination or a negative Covid test in order to join.
-We anticipate that masks will be optional for vaccinated dancers (for unvaccinated dancers, we will refer to the CDC and state guidelines at the time of camp), we will have partner dancing, and everything else will be pre-pandemic.
+All dancers will be required to provide proof of vaccination in order to attend.
+We hope that masks will be optional, but we will rely on state and county rules at the time of camp.
+We do not anticipate any other pandemic-related modifications, and we plan to have partner dancing.
 If the situation changes, we will follow guidance from the state and county.

 Accepted preventative measures

-- Full vaccination with the Pfizer, Moderna, J&J, Astra-Zeneca, etc., vaccine.
+Full vaccination with the Pfizer, Moderna, J&J, or Astra-Zeneca SARS-CoV-2 vaccine.
 You must complete the final dose at least 2 weeks before arriving at camp.